 About Me

--Reviving a news publication by breaking stories on underreported social, political, and business issues that became the top‑trending news across Canada and prompted government action and follow‑up coverage from major national broadcasters (e.g., Global News).
+-Reviving a local news publication by investigating and breaking stories on underreported civic and policy issues that became the top-trending news across Canada and prompted government action and follow-up coverage from major national broadcasters.

--Producing and writing for a business documentary series where I grew subscribership from 2,000 to over 700,000 subscribers, increased views to more than 100 million, and set studio records twice with two viral videos that each reached over 13 million views.
+-Producing and writing for a documentary series where I grew subscribership from 2K to over 700K, increased views to more than 100 million, and set studio records twice with two videos that each reached over 13 million views.
 It's now listed as one of the top 100 channels in its category globally.

 Featured ESJ Articles